shoeb751/fileserve/README.rst

 =====

-The main purpose of this module is to make sure that we can rely on hieradata even for adding standlaone files and directories in Puppet.
+The main purpose of this module is to make sure that we can rely on hieradata even for adding standalone files and directories in Puppet.
 I am trying to implement the functionality that the file resource gives using a modular approach.

 Work has just started on this with only use cases that are commonly used.
 A lot of